 - I also used a Wilton icing comb on the sides of this cake – optional, but I really liked the decorative effect that it added!

 Optional but recommended:

 - Tablespoon or jigger (I used a 45/30mL jigger from my Nau mixology set)

 - additional 2 T each vanilla extract and bourbon

 - additional ¼ c espresso, crème de cacao, and chocolate liqueur (or ½ c of either chocolate-flavored liqueur)

-Once your cakes are cool, level them (if needed/desired; these cakes usually bake fairly flat so I didn’t trim much from the tops).
+Once your cakes are cool, level them (if needed/desired).
 This can be done with a cake leveler or a large serrated knife and a ruler.
-Place a smear of frosting on your large cake circle (to keep the cake from sliding while you decorate it) and center your large first cake layer in the center of the circle.
+Place a smear of frosting on your cake circle (to keep the cake from sliding while you decorate it) and center your first cake layer in the center of the circle.

 Pipe a small border of frosting around the outer edge of the layer, and spread a layer of chocolate filling in the middle.
 Add your next cake layer on top.
 Repeat the process with your remaining cake layers.

 Next, repeat the same process with your smaller cardboard circle and cake layers.
 Of note – if your circles aren’t pre-center-punched, be sure to grab a dowel or straw and make your own hole in the exact center of the circle!
 This will allow you to center the tier on the base tier later on.

 Now you're ready to crumb-coat .
 If you're unfamiliar with crumb-coating, it's just what it sounds like – spreading a thin layer of frosting over the entire outside of the cake to keep crumbs out of your final layer!